 , , , , , , , ,

-Consider what professions are contraindicated when the oval window is open: pilot, diver, diver, scuba diver, driver, machinist, astronaut, caisson worker, army employee or submarine crew member.
+Let's consider which professions are contraindicated when the oval window is open: pilot, diver, diver, scuba diver, driver, machinist, astronaut, caisson worker, army employee or submarine crew member.
 The above specialties can be dangerous for patients.

-Open oval window and sport
+Open oval window and sports

-According to the order of the Ministry of Defense of Ukraine dated 14.08.2008 No. 402, an open oval window and the army are incompatible.
+According to the order of the Ministry of Defense of Ukraine dated August 14, 2008 No. 402, an open oval window and the army are incompatible.
 Patients with this anomaly are partially or completely exempt from military service.

-According to statistics, the prevalence of an open oval window (OOO) in the heart differs in different age categories.
-For example, in children under one year old, this is considered a variant of the norm, since according to ultrasound data, an oval hole is found in 40% of infants.
+According to statistical data, the prevalence of patent foramen ovale (PFO) in the heart differs in different age categories.
+For example, in children under one year of age this is considered a normal variant, since according to ultrasound, an oval hole is detected in 40% of infants.
 In adults, this anomaly occurs in 3.65% of the population.
 However, in people with multiple heart defects, a gaping oval window is recorded in 8.9% of cases.

 What is the “oval window” in the heart?